Big-Data-Programming/bdp-oct23-exam-bdp_oct23_group2/presentation/presentation1/user-stories.md

 ### Recruiter: Configure Candidate Selection Criteria

 As a recruiter, I want to be able to configure the system to collect data from specific platforms, namely GitHub and Stack Overflow, for candidate selection.
-This includes providing an input field where I can specify the selection criteria such as the quality of code, problem-solving skills, ratings per contribution, and overall technical expertise, no of candidates, location.
+This includes providing an input field where I can specify the selection criteria such as:
+Coding Activity
+Project Contributions
+Skills Proficiency
+Collaboration and Teamwork
+Problem-Solving Skills
+Community Involvement
+Open-Source Contributions
+Coding Challenges and Competitions location number of candidates

+As a recruiter, I want to be able to configure the system to collect data from specific platforms, namely GitHub and Stack Overflow, for candidate selection.
+The system should include an input field where I can specify selection criteria, including coding activity, project contributions, skills proficiency, collaboration and teamwork, community involvement, open-source contributions, and the candidate's location.
+Additionally, the system should allow me to define the desired number of candidates for selection.

 **Acceptance Criteria:**